Alexx1105/MacStatApp/README.md

 # CPU and Memory Temperature and Usage Tracking

-This project provides a CPU temperature tracking feature and a memory tracking feature.
-It is designed to access the System Management Controller (SMC) to read and display the CPU temperature in Fahrenheit and to track memory usage.
+This project provides a CPU temperature tracking feature and a memory usage tracking feature.
+It is designed to access the System Management Controller (SMC) to read and display the CPU temps in Fahrenheit aswell as memory usage in gb.

 ## Features